| Kaberi Dasgupta, MD, MSc Associate Professor of Medicine

 The methodologies that I use include clinical trials, large retrospective cohort studies, and qualitative methods.
 My key contributions

-1. Paradigm shift: shared diabetes risk between spouses.
+to date are as follows: 1.
+Paradigm shift: shared diabetes risk between spouses.
 I am leading a research and knowledge

 translation effort to reconceptualize gestational diabetes (GDM) as an issue of concern to both parents.
 First, I was senior author